Ramdootdev/trello/README.md

 4. Run linting and tests.
 5. Open a pull request.

-Use descriptive commit messages and keep pull requests focused on one feature or fix.
+Keep pull requests focused and use descriptive commit messages.

 📄 License

-Add the project's license here before publishing.##
+Add the project's license before publishing.